iveevi/javelin/docs/road_map.md

 - [x] False coloring of triangle meshes using arrays
 - [x] Custom color palette rendering of meshes with HSV
+- [x] Particle systems with and without compute shaders
 - [ ] Specialized glyph rendering through runtime shader generation
 	- Parallelized version as well, compiling multiple shaders at the same time
 - [ ] Barnes-Hutt simulation for N-body particle simulation